 Any collection of a rare plant, no matter the purpose, requires a permit.
 PEPP is not a permitting agency.
 Similar to the general public and research institutions, PEPP must apply for permits from the State of Hawaii and the US Fish and Wildlife Service to collect and work with Hawaii's rare plants.
 Please contact the State of Hawaii Division of Forestry and Wildlife regarding collecting rare plants.

 Whether for cultural or scientific purposes, permits must be obtained to collect rare plants.

-How many PEP species are there?
-As of April 2015, there are 238 PEP species.
+As of March 2017, there are 238 PEP species.

 Can I have a list of PEP species?
-Sure.
-Follow this link.